-We all know it’s important to come to school with our lesson plans prepared—especially for a beginning teacher.
+You already know it’s important to write a good lesson plan.
 But lessons that look great on paper can still play out horribly in the classroom.
 Here are some of the more common reasons good lessons go bad:

 1. Kids don’t have the background knowledge you thought they did.